MuskanSinhaPi/F1-race-reactive-lighting/README.md

 This placement helps neutralize "ringing" or voltage spikes that can travel down long power lines before they reach the sensitive electronics inside the pixels.
 - The external 5V supply must share ground with the NodeMCU.
 -  Don't power the NodeMCU through VIN from the same 5V supply.
 VIN goes through the onboard voltage regulator and can cause instability with a high-current LED strip on the same rail.
 Power the NodeMCU separately via USB only.
 The 5V from PSU should go directly to the LED strip and capacitor only — not touch the NodeMCU at all.
+-  Hardware watchdog timer: the ESP8266 has a built-in software watchdog that resets the chip if loop() stops running.
+The built-in watchdog is usually sufficient for a project like this.
+The only risky blocking section is smoothFade() which takes about 800ms — well within any watchdog timeout set.

 ---